Best Medicare Advantage Plans in Maryland (2026)

 Medicare Advantage Plans Explained

-Private insurance companies offer Medicare Advantage plans that bundle your Part A and Part B coverage into one comprehensive package.
-These plans include everything Original Medicare covers while adding extras like dental, vision, and prescription drug benefits that can lower your overall healthcare costs.
+Private insurance companies offer Medicare Advantage plans that bundle your Part A and Part B coverage.
+These plans include everything Original Medicare covers and add dental and vision benefits, plus prescription drug coverage.

 • CMS Star Ratings: Medicare scores plans from 1 to 5 stars based on quality of care and member satisfaction.
-Plans with 4 or 5 stars show top performance across healthcare delivery and customer service.
+Plans with 4 or 5 stars are the top performers.

-• Monthly premiums: You'll pay your regular Part B premium plus any extra plan costs.
+• Monthly premiums: You'll pay your regular Part B premium and any extra plan costs.
 Many Medicare Advantage plans charge $0 in additional monthly fees beyond your standard Part B payment.

 • Prescription drug coverage: Most plans include Part D medication benefits as part of your package.
 Check the plan's drug list to make sure your medications are covered and understand any cost-sharing requirements.